 Afterwards we set out walking in what they call "old town".
 There are several shops here just about a block and a half from the beach, all located in historic buildings which survived Hurricane Katrina.
 We shopped antiques and collectibles, soaps and lotions, some really neat painted furniture, and even saw a Mississippi Pickle Fork!
 My favorite stop though was a local artists' cooperative.

+The art ranged from pottery to paintings to mosaic mirrors and metal sculptures of animals made from old kitchen items (really fun and cute), but of course my purchase was pottery.
+It was after all, one of my first loves.
 This hand built zebra spoke to me, so for now he lives at my kitchen window.
 One of the only spots in the house I feel he won't get broken.
 I love the dark clay, ribbed body, and multi-color glaze of this piece.
 My aunt found a Katrina Cross (wish I took a photo) with a poem attached, the piece was roughly the shape of a cross with a hand painted palm tree that reached onto each cross limb.
 It's a neat memento for people of this area.

 On the way back, we stopped by the University of Southern Mississippi's Gulf Coast campus in Longbeach, MS to visit the "Friendship Tree".
 My mom remembers it from childhood.
 It is really very huge and was a sapling at the time that Christopher Columbus discovered the new world!